Harnessing the Power of Data for the Food System

 Through collaboration, Hanson explains, it is possible to build trust in the data itself and the companies that use it.
 Drawing on her community engagement techniques in the public health sector, she says, “There is trust that’s already there, but we tend to focus on where there’s lack of trust…Moving forward there has to be this constant building of trust, so people understand this is a relationship.”

-Watch the full conversation below and be sure to register for the remaining conversations in the series HERE.
+Watch the full conversation below or listen to it on the podcast here, and be sure to register for the remaining conversations in the series HERE.

 If you enjoy programming like this, please consider becoming a member today by clicking here.
 Our members’ support makes Food Tank’s work possible.